 1892 – 1967

-In 1906 Cribb was apprenticed to Eric Gill at his Hammersmith studio, joining the Gills in their move to Ditchling in 1907.
-Cribb was a skilled letter cutter and carver in his own right, gaining Gill’s absolute trust and confidence and working with him on many of his major commissions, such as the lettering on Oscar Wilde’s tomb.
-He also converted to Roman Catholicism with Gill in 1913, following him again into the Third Order of St Dominic in 1920.
+In 1906 Cribb was apprenticed to Eric Gill at his Hammersmith studio.
+In 1907 he moved to Ditchling with the Gill family.
+Cribb was a skilled letter cutter and carver.
+Gill used Cribb to work on many of his major commissions, such as the lettering on Oscar Wilde’s tomb.

-Cribb was a central figure in the Guild, fondly remembered by those who grew up on the Common, not least for his encouragement to visitors to his workshop to try their hand at carving.
-He is buried in St Margaret’s Church graveyard behind the museum.
+Cribb was a central figure in the Guild.
+He is fondly remembered by those who grew up on the Common, not least for his encouragement to visitors to his workshop to try their hand at carving.